Morton Air Services: History

 By the early 1950s, Captain Morton had built up a fleet of Airspeed Consul (see heading image) and De Havilland Dragon Rapide aircraft and these were soon supplemented by more modern de Havilland Dove piston airliners to operate regular charter flights.
 These included general charter work, air ambulance services and racecourse charters.
 The latter's regularity was such that it amounted to a "quasi-scheduled" operation.
 Morton subsequently won traffic rights to operate fully fledged scheduled services from Croydon to the Channel Islands, Deauville, Le Touquet and Rotterdam.

 Morton sold a minority stake of about 20% to rival independent airline Skyways.
 When that airline was taken over by the Lancashire Aircraft Corporation (LAC), another contemporary independent airline, LAC acquired ownership of Skyways's minority holding in Morton Air Services as well.

-In 1953, Morton Air Services gained control of its independent rival Olley Air Service.
-Following the takeover of Olley Air Service, that airline's operations were wholly integrated into Morton's but the Olley name would survive for certain services until 1963.
+In February 1953, Morton Air Services gained control of its independent rival Olley Air Service.
+Following the takeover of Olley Air Service, this airline's operations were wholly integrated into Morton's but the Olley name would survive for certain services until 1963.

-In 1958, Morton sold out to Airwork.
-The same year, Airwork started the process of merging with Hunting-Clan to form BUA.